Pelicador/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project

-### Data warehouse with MS SQL Server, including ETLprocesses, data modeling, and analytics.
+### Data warehouse with MS SQL Server, including ETL processes, data modeling, and analytics.

 ### This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio projet highlights industry best practices in data engineering and analytics.
 ---